hoguej/circlevilleonline.com/content/news/sofidel-spotlight.md

 [Tissue 360's article on Circleville Sofidel plant.
 CLICK HERE TO READ.](https://tissue360.tappi.org/2019/04/03/sofidel-opens-a-showcase-in-circleville/)

+CIRCLEVILLE - [A new article published by a toilet paper industry news source](https://tissue360.tappi.org/2019/04/03/sofidel-opens-a-showcase-in-circleville/) tells us 1 important thing about the Circleville Sofidel plant.
+Not only is the plant significant to Sofidel, or to Circleville, it's significant to the entire toilet paper industry and to anyone who manufactures throughout the world.

+And when you read what the CEO is saying about his experience at Circleville, you'll come to realize that Sofidel is a huge advertisement to other manufacturers to locate in Circleville.
+Because of Sofidel, and their experience opening in this area, we can expect more companies to locate here in the future.

-CIRCLEVILLE - What questions do you have about Circleville’s Sofidel plant?
+What questions do you have about Circleville’s Sofidel plant?
 [This article](https://tissue360.tappi.org/2019/04/03/sofidel-opens-a-showcase-in-circleville/) answers just about every one, including history, why Circleville was chosen, and output capacity.
 You can tell it’s written by a toilet paper industry nerd.
 It's full of information.
 What you come to realize [from the article](https://tissue360.tappi.org/2019/04/03/sofidel-opens-a-showcase-in-circleville/) is that the Circleville Sofidel plant is special, from Sofidel's perspective and from a world perspective.
 It is one of the largest and most advanced toilet paper factories in the world.

 There are so many gems in [this article](https://tissue360.tappi.org/2019/04/03/sofidel-opens-a-showcase-in-circleville/), you should read the whole thing, but here are just a couple noteworthy snippets.